nualagr/readnreviewed/README.md

 ### Responsiveness

-The Read n' Reviewed site was designed using the mobile-first approach, but it was tested for responsiveness on multiple screen dimensions throughout the development process and after project completion using the Google Chrome Developer Tools Toggle Device function.
+The Read n' Reviewed site was designed using the mobile-first approach, but it was tested for responsiveness on multiple screen dimensions throughout the development process and after project completion using the Google Chrome Developer Tools Toggle Device function and Firefox Developer Tools.

-The Read n' Reviewed site was checked for responsiveness when viewed on the following device dimensions using Chrome Developer Tools and Firefox Developer Tools:

 **Mobile Devices**
 - Android 7.0